pokt-network/pocket/e2e/docs/E2E_ADR.md

 Feature: Root Namespace

   Scenario: User Needs Help
-    Given the user has a validator
+    Given the user has a node
     When the user runs the command "help"
     Then the user should be able to see standard output containing "Available Commands" And the pocket client should have exited without error